Why Living Liver Donation?

 - The time between procurement of the organ and transplantation to the recipient is minimized.

 The sample size of living liver donors is fairly small, and the characteristics can be a consequence of factors other than demographics.
-With that caution, here is a summary of living donor features from 1998:
+With that caution, here is a summary of living donor features:

 - Most (64.1%) were between the ages of 18 and 34.